-French 'yellow vests' rail against unrepentant Macron, tear gas in Paris
+French 'yellow vests' keep up pressure on unrepentant Macron

 Faced with record low popularity ratings, Macron is expected to pen a letter soon to the nation setting out his plans for the coming months.
 These include a nationwide debate with citizens on ecological, fiscal and institutional questions, the results of which he says will feed into the policy-making process.

-“We have to give power back to the people and not a minority that serves its own interests,” said a second yellow vest protester outside the old stock market building.
+“We have to give power back to the people and not a minority that serves its own interests,” said a second yellow vest protester outside the old stockmarket building.

 ($1 = 0.8777 euros)

-Reporting by Richard Lough, Elizabeth Pineau and Johnny Cotton; writing by Richard Lough; editing by David Evans
+Reporting by Richard Lough and Elizabeth Pineau; writing by Richard Lough